-Keeping a family entertained can be a drain on the bank account.
+Keeping a family entertained can deflate the wallet rather quickly.
 Teach the family the value of a dollar by exploring the free—or incredibly cheap—activities that Chicago has to offer.
 Our Top 20 picks add up to a whole wealth of fun.
 Plus, it’s easy on your pocketbook.
 You can thank us later.

 1. Lincoln Park Zoo might seem obvious, but Chicagoans shouldn’t take for granted that our city is home to one of the few free zoos in the U.S. Note: Parking starts at $20, so take public transportation or hoof it to keep the visit free.
 (2001 N. Clark St., Lincoln Park)

 2. Chicago Children’s Museum’s program, Play Late Thursdays, lets 4 people in for the price of 1 every Thursday (4 p.m.-8 p.m.).

 3. Five cents doesn’t go far these days, which is why Northbrook’s Nickel City is so refreshing.
 Games like Skee-Ball and Bozo Buckets take nickels instead of tokens and old-school arcade staples like Pac-Man and Mortal Kombat operate for free.
 (555 Waukegan Rd., Northbrook)

 4. Buckingham Fountain is one of the city’s crown jewels for a reason.
 From mid-May to mid-October, go for the beautiful water displays every hour on the hour (they last an entire 20 minutes).
 Be sure to visit after dusk for accompaniment with lights and music.
 For other fountains worth a visit, see our story Magic Fountains Worth Your Pennies.